inscist/api-guidelines/Guidelines.md

 For a per-user subscription, app registration is either manual or automated.
 The call flow for a per-user subscription **MUST** follow the diagram below.
-It shows the end user making use of one of the service's APIs, and again, the same two things **MUST** be stored:
+It shows the end-user making use of one of the service's APIs, and again, the same two things **MUST** be stored:

-1. The service **MUST** store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope).
+1. The service **MUST** store the end-user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope).
-2. The subscribing application **MUST** store the end user's tokens in order to call back for details once notified of changes.
+2. The subscribing application **MUST** store the end-user's tokens in order to call back for details once notified of changes.

 In this case, the subscription is set up programmatically using the end-user's token from the subscribing application.
 The app **MUST** store the ID of the registered subscription alongside the user tokens.

-Non normative implementation guidance: In the final part of the sequence, when an item of data in the service changes and the service needs to run the following logic:
+Non-normative implementation guidance: In the final part of the sequence, when an item of data in the service changes and the service needs to run the following logic:

 1. Find the set of subscriptions that correspond via resource to the data that changed.
 2. For subscriptions created under an app+user token, send a notification to the app per subscription with the subscription ID and user id of the subscription-creator.
-- For subscriptions created with an app only token, check that the owner of the changed data or any user that has visibility of the changed data has consented to notifications to the application, and if so send a set of notifications per user id to the app per subscription with the subscription ID.
+- For subscriptions created with an app-only token, check that the owner of the changed data or any user that has visibility of the changed data has consented to notifications to the application, and if so send a set of notifications per user id to the app per subscription with the subscription ID.

   ![User subscription setup][websequencediagram-user-subscription-setup]